alexis-menendez/alexis-menendez/README.md

 ### Philosophy

-My approach to design and development is guided by four core beliefs:
+My approach to design and development is guided by three core beliefs:

 #### 1. The Function of Form
 > *“Form follows function — that has been misunderstood.
 Form and function should be one, joined in a spiritual union.”*